sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Parallel Programming/Task/Create & Cancel.md

 ```

 > [!TIP]
-> `Task.Run` has a implicit auto-unwrap for some of its overloads
+> `Task.Run` has a implicit auto-unwrap for some of its overloads, you may prefer this over `TaskFactory.StartNew` to start a simple task.
 >```cs
+>// The type is unwraped
 >Task<int> t = Task.Run(async () =>
 >{
 >    await Task.Delay(1000);